 Pipeline construction assumes that grading, trenching, laying pipe, welding, and backfilling will occur simultaneously.
-Maximum daily emissions assume that pipeline construction would not occur at the same time as either metering station - land clearing and excavation or metering station - road, building, and utilities construction.
 Emissions were estimated using the URBEMIS2002 (version 8.7) construction module.
-The URBEMIS2002 model results are shown in Appendix C.
+The URBEMIS2002 model results are shown in Appendix B.

 Operations Emissions

 Operations emissions were estimated using BACT guidelines provided by the BAAQMD.
 Those emission estimates are based on controlled emission levels.
 Table 3.2-4 summarizes controlled operations emissions associated with the project.
 Because these emissions would occur almost entirely within the SFBAAB, they were compared to the BAAQMD's significance thresholds for operations emissions.